Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 The Advantages and Disadvantages of Sole Sourcing

-How to Do Sole Sourcing for 2023
+How to Do Sole Sourcing?

 Transparent annual cost/benefit analysis is the best way to optimize single-sourcing post-pandemic.
 Whether your business has been purchasing from the same vendor for one year or 100 years, at the end of each buying season, it is critical to conduct two types of evaluations: